bvdcode/Blink.NET/README.md

 - Client verification (PIN via SMS) is often enabled.
 This is normal behavior.
 - The Blink API can be unstable without pauses between requests — use `GeneralSleepTime`.

+Note on clip IDs (observed behavior):

+- The IDs returned in the video list appear to be short‑lived session identifiers.
+In practice, fetching the binary clip by a previously listed ID may start failing with “file not found” after a short time window (approx. 10–20 minutes, based on observations; not officially documented).
+- Recommendation: process videos in small batches.
+Fetch a list, immediately download a subset, then re‑list before continuing to avoid stale IDs.

 ## Security

 - Do not store login/password in the repository.
 Use user secrets, environment variables, or encrypted stores.